reine-ishyanami/gemini-app/README.md

 5. press Tab to switch focus next component.

-6. input a image path or url in the `input` textfield and press F4 to store the image for sending the request with the image in next time.
+6. input a image path or url in the `input` textfield and press F4/Ctrl + i to store the image for sending the request with the image in next time.

 7. press F4/Ctrl + i to clear the image when setted the image.